kiranr24/AMKSX/Group Assignments/readme.md

 During preliminary analysis, this project intends to explore food insecurity in five selected SPAs within LA County: Antelope Valley, San Fernando Valley, Metro, West, and South.
 While it is important to look at LA County as a whole, this project specifically plans to focus on two SPAs that experience the highest and lowest levels of food insecurity to understand risk-enhancing/protective factors.
 We hope to focus on communities that are the most affected within each SPA.
 In terms of a temporal scope, the project’s period is determined by the time scale of the data we find.

 ## Data Sources
-*A preliminary list of data sources is as follows
+*A list of our data sources is as follows

 - SNAP Acceptance [Link]([https://la.myneighborhooddata.org/2021/06/snap-acceptance/))